15 Best Things to Do in Hyogo

 5. Kinosaki Onsen

-Visitors can enjoy strolling down the street with a nostalgic atmosphere, wearing Yukata (cotton kimono) and Geta (wooden sandals).
+Visitors can enjoy strolling down the street with a nostalgic atmosphere, wearing a Yukata (cotton kimono) and Geta (wooden sandals).
 On the streets of Kinosaki, you can hear the clatter of Geta sandals as passengers pass by, which adds a unique quality and characteristic to this Onsen town.

-Kinosaki Onsen is home to approx 80 Onsen ryokans and 7 public bathhouses called Sotoyu, and the popular activity in Kinosaki is Sotoyu Meguri, touring all the public bathhouses, which allows you to have various Onsen experience.
+Kinosaki Onsen is home to approx 80 Onsen ryokans and 7 public bathhouses called Sotoyu, and the popular activity in Kinosaki is Sotoyu Meguri, touring all the public bathhouses, which allows you to have various Onsen experiences.

 6. Kobe Beef

-Wagyu (premium Japanese beef) is one of the most popular Japanese food among tourists.
+Wagyu (premium Japanese beef) is one of the most popular Japanese foods among tourists.
 In fact, there are over 300 wagyu brands throughout the country, and one of the most famous and renowned wagyu beef brands is Kobe Beef (神戸牛), which is from Kobe City, Hyogo Prefecture.
-Kobe Beef is valued for its taste, tenderness and well-marbled texture with the delicate fat that melts in your mouth delightfully.
+Kobe Beef is valued for its taste, tenderness, and well-marbled texture with the delicate fat that melts in your mouth delightfully.

 More info: Best Kobe Beef Restaurants in Kobe